shinjin-cr/GameOfPablos/README.md

 We investigate these properties with respect to the different strategies the Police have.
 Again, we vary the parameters to refine our understanding of the properties above and the individual strategies.

-GrowthForCluster1.py/GrowthForCluster2.py/PursuitForCluster1.py/PursuitForCluster2.py
+[Growth,Pursuit]ForCluster[1,2].py
 ================================================================================================================================
 These are the jobs run on the school cluster.
-Mainly here for record.
+Mainly here for the record of what will be included in the report.